Downsizing is a multifaceted process. You can do it in one all-inclusive sweep or in steps. I recommend the latter for a

 I made several thousand dollars during each garage sale I’ve done.
 I wrote a very comprehensive article that reveals all my secrets to a successful garage sale entitled, “Garage Sale Tips for Making Serious Money.”

 Sell online – Sell the expensive items through a free online classified service like Craig’s List.
 I’ve had some amazing success with Craig’s List.
-I got an offer on a car in less than 45 minutes after posting it.
-I got an offer on another car in about 90 seconds after posting it.
+I got an offer on a car less than 45 minutes after posting it.
+I got an offer on another car about 90 seconds after posting it.

 I’ve also sold appliances, electronics, and furniture on Craig’s List.
 These took different amounts of time to sell from hours to a week or more.

 Family, friends, and neighbors – I suggest that you do not tell family and friends that they can just come and take anything they want.
 If you do, it’s very likely that they will take all of your most valuable items.
 These items could collectively represent thousands of dollars if you sold them.

 A person or family in need is a different story.
 If you want to help, here’s how I’d suggest you do it.
 Rather than giving them a free hand to take anything they want, I would suggest that you find out what their specific needs are.
 And I’d suggest that you do this without telling them what your intentions may be and beyond the visibility of your stuff.
 You might do this by phone, email, or at a restaurant.
 Then review your inventory to determine which items might meet their needs and offer those to them.
 If they accept, put their stuff in a separate location away from your main inventory of sellable items.
 By doing it in this way, everyone ends up being happy.

 Donate – I recommend donations as a last resort.
 Here’s why.
 The benefit of a donation tax write-off in terms of dollars is fractional in comparison to what you could make if you put forth the effort to sell your stuff.
 Remember that a donation tax write-off only reduces your taxable income.
 It is not added to your refund.